7 Days of Funk (album): Title and artwork

-According to Snoop, the album title, 7 Days of Funk, refers to the amount of time it took to create the project.
-"Seven songs.
-And seven days to find the funk," he said during an interview with Spin.
-"You only get seven days in a week, but you found that funk, so you can continue.
-You can funk for another seven days.
-You can funk until the end of time.
-But those seven days are what's important.
-We just going one week at a time, and we trying to make sure we handle you on every day of that week.
-With the funk."
-Dām explained to Life+Times that 7 Days of Funk is self-explanatory.
-"Just imagine living seven days of funk.
-That's what your life, what you're living and breathing.
-There's only seven days in a week, so what's after that?
-Another seven days of funk."
+According to Snoop Dogg, the album title 7 Days of Funk reflects both the project's seven-track structure and brief period in which it was created, emphasizing a continuous engagement with the funk aesthetic.
+He described the concept to Spin as cyclical, with each "seven days" representing a commitment to the style.
+Dam-Funk similarly characterized the title as self-explanatory, framing it as an immersive experience in which funk defines the rhythm of daily life and repeats beyond a single week.

 Directed by Stones Throw cover artist Jeff Jank, the album artwork is drawn by Lawrence "Raw Dawg" Hubbard, co-founder and artist behind Los Angeles cult magazine, Real Deal Comix.
 The vinyl LP edition features a wrap-around drawing showing the front and back of a theater.
-Snoopzilla and Dām-Funk are hanging out in front of their low rider—a time machine, in fact—with some thuggish throw-down happening at the theater doors.
+Snoop Dogg and Dam-Funk are hanging out in front of their low rider—a time machine, in fact—with some thuggish throw-down happening at the theater doors.
 On the back, there is paparazzi, drunks and prostitutes.